 Reflecting and Thinking

-Acts 15 is great study of problem solving.
-The additional of Gentiles to the church surfaced a doctrinal problem-whether circumcision was essential to being a Christian.
+Acts 15 is great study of problem-solving.
+The addition of Gentiles to the church generated a doctrinal problem--whether circumcision was essential to being a Christian.
 It was not a small issue.
 Some traveled long distances to debate the issue.
 Finally, a conference was held in Jerusalem to consider the matter.
-The problem was resolved, information sent to the churches, and the result was that the churches were strengthened and encouraged.
+The problem was resolved, information was sent to the churches, and the result was that the churches were strengthened and encouraged.

-How often do our problem solving efforts result in encouragement and rejoicing?
-What could we learn from this text concerning the way to approach problem solving?
-What changes would you suggest so that the contemporary church could more effectively solve problems and resolve conflict?
+How often do our problem-solving efforts result in encouragement and rejoicing?
+What could we learn from this text concerning how to approach problem-solving?
+What changes to current practices would you suggest so that the contemporary church could more effectively solve problems and resolve conflict?
 What problem-solving principles can you identify from this passage?

-Heavenly Father, we celebrate the reconciliation you have brought us in Christ Jesus.
-We want to live in peace and be peacemakers.
+Heavenly Father, we celebrate the reconciliation you have brought to us in Christ Jesus.
+We want to live in peace; we want to be peacemakers.
 Some things seem so important in the emotion of the moment.
-Help us learn the spirit of Jesus as we deal with conflict.
-Through Jesus we offer this prayer, amen.
+Help us learn how to model the spirit of Jesus as we deal with conflicts.
+Through Jesus we offer this prayer, Amen.